SQL and DataFrame guide

 df.selectExpr("age * 365.25 AS age_in_days", "upper(name) AS upper_name");

-import { expr } from "@spark-connect-js/node";df.filter(expr("age > 18 AND country IN ('US', 'CA')"));df.withColumn("age_group", expr("CASE WHEN age < 18 THEN 'minor' ELSE 'adult' END"));filter doesn’t accept raw SQL strings.
-Wrap a SQL fragment in expr("...") to lift it into a Column, or use selectExpr(...) for SQL projections.
+import { expr } from "@spark-connect-js/node";df.filter(expr("age > 18 AND country IN ('US', 'CA')"));df.withColumn("age_group", expr("CASE WHEN age < 18 THEN 'minor' ELSE 'adult' END"));filter and where accept the same SQL fragments directly. expr("...") lifts one into a Column for anywhere else an expression goes, and selectExpr(...) covers SQL projections.

 Temp views bridge the two worlds: